shellshocked2003/mhgardner.github.io/research/index.md

-Currently, we are working on applying the coupled DEM-LBM approach on a High Performance Computing platform such the the numerical model is able to capture the multiscale nature of the fluid-solid interaction with sufficient fidelity to understand mechanicstically what governs plucking.
+Currently, we are working on applying the coupled DEM-LBM approach on a High Performance Computing platform such the the numerical model is able to capture the multiscale nature of the fluid-solid interaction with sufficient fidelity to understand mechanistically what governs plucking.

 Future potential applications include direct evaluation of the effect